Documentation

 To use actions, first define an (x86_64-linux) app in your flake:

-outputs = inputs : {
+{ ... outputs = inputs : { apps.x86_64-linux.myApp = ...; }; }

 Then, in your garnix.yaml, add an actions section in the toplevel:

-- on: push
+actions: - on: push run: myApp

 This will run the app as soon as there is a push.
 Other triggers will be added in the future.

-Secrets with actionsshare
+Secrets with actions

 Often when interacting with the external world, you'll need to identify yourself.
 Actions provide a way of doing that.
 As with hosting secrets, actions run with access to a private key.
-You can get access to the public key corresponding to it with:
+You can get access to the (age) public key corresponding to it with:

-curl https://garnix.io/api/keys/<repo_owner>/<repo_name>/<action_name>/key.public
+curl https://garnix.io/api/keys/<repo_owner>/<repo_name>/actions/<action_name/key.public

 You can then use that public key to encrypt your secrets, and have the action decrypt it as needed.
 The location of the key is made available to your action in the environment variable $GARNIX_ACTION_PRIVATE_KEY_FILE.